 A study commissioned by the Panhandle complainants supports an immediate reduction in revenues of approximately $16.9 million, which is about 37% of Southwest Gas Storage’s current reported annual revenues, they said.

 Southwest Gas is a wholly-owned subsidiary of Panhandle Eastern and provider of the majority of underground storage capacity used by Panhandle in rendering both jurisdictional transmission services and a variety of storage services.
 Panhandle is currently the sole firm customer of Southwest Gas, holding a firm contract for approximately 61 Bcf of storage capacity (essentially the entire capacity of Southwest Gas), and currently pays Southwest Gas approximately $45 million for those services.

 “Under the Panhandle complainants’ analysis, a revenue requirement for Southwest Gas utilizing a 13.25% [return on equity]…could reduce Panhandle’s annual payments to Southwest Gas by approximately $16.9 million.
 The interim rate reductions ultimately should flow through to Panhandle’s ratepayers,” the parties said in their complaint.

-They said a probe of Southwest Gas Storage's rates is long overdue.
-"Like the cicada, Southwest Gas has been 'underground,' absent from any general rate investigation before the Commission for some 17 years."
-The complainants asked that FERC's action in this case mirror its actions taken in February 1989, where it "successfully brought about a reduction in the tariff rates of Southwest Gas in two phases."
+They said a probe of Southwest Gas Storage’s rates is long overdue.
+“Like the cicada, Southwest Gas has been ‘underground,’ absent from any general rate investigation before the Commission for some 17 years.”
+The complainants called for FERC’s actions in this case to mirror those taken in February 1989, where the agency “successfully brought about a reduction in the tariff rates of Southwest Gas in two phases.”